priyanshi1282/car-data-web-scrapper/README.md

-## car-data-web-scrapper
+# car-data-web-scrapper

-This repository is the submission of the assignment under <b>Introduction to DataScience</b> module during the autmn 20025 semester at University College Dublin.
+This repository contains the submission for my Introduction to Data Science module during the Autumn 2025 semester at University College Dublin (UCD).

-### About
+## 📌 About the Project

-The objective of these notebooks is to extract a dataset from a set of web pages and use Python to prepare, analyse, and derive insights from the collected data.
+The objective of this assignment was to extract a real-world dataset using web scraping, clean and prepare the data using Python, and perform detailed exploratory data analysis (EDA) to derive meaningful insights.
-1. Notebook first.ipynb contains web scraping in Python to collect and parse all of the data followed by storiing the collected data in .csv format for subsequent analysis.
-2. Notebook second.ipynb loads the collected dataset into dataframes (pandas library).

-The data is also cleaned and transformed to perform analysis by ploting graphs/charts using pyplot library.
-Both the notebooks are documented to understand the working of the code.
+## Notebook Overview

+####  📌 first.ipynb

+1. Performs web scraping using urllib and BeautifulSoup.

+2. Extracts used-car listings from multiple web pages, handles pagination, and parses both HTML tables and headings.

+3. Stores the cleaned results into CSV files for analysis.

+#### 📌 second.ipynb

+1. Loads the scraped data into pandas DataFrames.

+2. Cleans and transforms inconsistent fields such as date formats, mileage, and price formatting.

+3. Visualizes trends using matplotlib.pyplot (histograms, scatter plots, etc.).

+4. Includes detailed documentation for clarity and reproducibility.

-### Discussion Section
+## 🧩 Discussion Section
-1. Challenges Faced:
+#### 🔹 Challenges Faced

-Inconsistent Date Format: The date field had two different types: dd/mm/yyyy and yyyy-mm-dd, which required parsing logic to clean it.
+1. Inconsistent Date Formats: Mixed formats (dd/mm/yyyy and yyyy-mm-dd) required robust parsing logic.

-Irregular Mileage Entries: Some mileage fields had the word 'miles' in them while some did not have it, which needed data cleaning.
+2. Irregular Mileage Entries: Some mileage values contained the word “miles,” while others did not.

-Price Formatting Issue: The price field had a currency symbol in some values which needed to be removed along with commas to convert it into float values.
+3. Price Formatting: Currency symbols and commas had to be removed before converting to numeric values.

-Pagination Handling: The website had 4 car brands, and each brand had pagination which needed to be addressed.
+4. Pagination: Each of the four car brands had multiple pages, requiring automated navigation.

-Parsing HTML for Each Car Detail: The HTML for car details had a heading followed by a table, which then both needed to be combined into a single data list.
+5. Complex HTML Structure: Car details were split between a heading and a table, which needed to be merged into a unified dataset.

-2. Key Insights:
+#### 📊 Key Insights

-Expensive cars have less mileage, which is considered a good factor for a second-hand car.
+1. Expensive cars typically have lower mileage, which is desirable for second-hand buyers.

-The leading car categories are Hatchback and SUV.
+2. Hatchbacks and SUVs were the most common categories in the dataset.

-Mercedes-Benz is the most expensive brand, while Volkswagen has the lowest average price.
+3. Mercedes-Benz had the highest average car price, while Volkswagen had the lowest.

-Most cars were sold around a price point of €25,000.
+4. Most cars were sold around €25,000, as shown in the price distribution analysis.

-3. Further Work:
-The current analysis could be extended in several ways:
-Adding extra data to the set.
-For example, adding data about fuel efficiency and customer ratings can enhance the insights.
-Building a regression or machine learning model to predict car prices based on factors such as year, brand, mileage, etc.
-It can be analyzed how car prices evolve over time.
-Cars can be grouped into luxury, budget, and mid-range categories.
+#### 🚀 Future Work

+1. This project can be enhanced by:

+2. Adding more data including fuel efficiency, customer ratings, and engine size.

+3. Building predictive models (Regression / ML) to estimate car prices.

+4. Observing price trends over time.

+5. Grouping cars into budget, mid-range, and luxury categories for deeper insights.